 We continue to use Stop and Search in a dynamic, but intelligence focused, way, not only to tackle the remaining three county lines drug networks we know are operating in our community, but also in other facets of policing.

 This includes to anti-social behaviour, thefts and a firearms-related offence.
 The last quarter covered the lead up to Christmas, with one of our priorities being to support residents, visitors and businesses in and around Eastleigh town centre.

 Is our use of stop and search in Eastleigh proportionate?

-In the last quarter, our data shows a black person is 6.3 times more likely to be stopped than a white person, while a person of mixed race was 2.6 times more likely.
+In the last quarter, our data shows a black person is 3.5 times more likely to be stopped than a white person.

 Within the constabulary, stop and search is scrutinised by line managers and local Inspectors, to ensure we are using it lawfully and proportionately, as well as looking to make sure it remains the most suitable police power to use.
 In one case in the last quarter, this review has led to us considering alternative tactics to investigate a high risk perpetrator having reflected on our use of this power.